 II.
 The Lady

 “Whose husband?”
-Pasha suddenly panicked as she stood over the lady who sat on her chair.
+Pasha suddenly panicked from where she stood.
 “Husband?”

 “Yes, my husband Senator Kolpa!”